Meshal6299/Portfolio/README.md

 ---

-## 🛠️ Tech Stack (in progress)
+## 🛠️ Current Tech Stack (in progress)
-- **Frontend:** HTML, CSS, JavaScript, React
+- **Frontend:** HTML, JavaScript
-- **Styling:** TailwindCSS
+- **Styling:** CSS
 - **Other Tools:** Git & GitHub

 ---

 ## 📌 Current Status
 This portfolio is **a work in progress**.
-I’ll keep updating it as I rebuild my confidence and learn new skills.
+I’ll keep updating it as I rebuild my confidence and learn new skills and I'll replace the random gibberish to real stuff.

 ---

-⭐ Thanks for visiting my portfolio repo!
-Stay tuned as it grows.
+⭐ Stay Tuned.